tylerfreckmann/academic-paper-explorer/README.md

 ### The Data File

+You can view a preview of the data in this repository: [papers_tail.csv](https://github.com/tylerfreckmann/academic-paper-explorer/blob/main/papers_tail.csv).

-The data is stored in an AWS S3 bucket.
+The full dataset is stored in an AWS S3 bucket.
 You can download a CSV version of the data or a compressed CSV at the following links _(but please note the size of data before downloading)_.

  - `papers.csv` ~1GB : https://academic-paper-explorer.s3.us-east-2.amazonaws.com/papers.csv
  - `papers.csv.gzip` ~300MB : https://academic-paper-explorer.s3.us-east-2.amazonaws.com/papers.csv.gz